hithosh/IotDevice/README.md

-Overview
+**Overview**
    This Project populates data from the Vstech testAPI.
-It contains IOT device information like serial number,name of the device, connection status, etc.
+   It contains IOT device information like serial number, name of the device, connection status, etc.

-Features
+**Features**
 DeviceType -
  Get all the Deviceinformation from vstech Test API(endpoint vstechtest.azurewebsites.net).

  Display all the people's info in the card grid.
 List all device - Based device type get all device API(endpoint http://vstechtest.azurewebsites.net) Total device- Display total device count.
 No of online device - Display no of online device based on connection status.
 No of failed device - Display no of failed device based on status.

-Pages and component
+**Pages and component**
 Dashboard page has App bar tittle of the page.
 Select menu display all the device type,Display device information in card grid.

-API
+**API**
  VSTech- Using this test API data loaded in screen.
  API Reference  vstechtest.azurewebsites.net
 How to run